-If you are on a low budget or you think you just want to get a mattress for a couple of years, then there are still some good options out there for cheap.
-It’s hard to get something that is cheap and made in America, but if you are willing to get a product that is produced from outside the United States, you can find some pretty good deals.
+For those who are on a tighter budget or think they want to get a mattress for only a couple of years, there are still some good options out there.
+It’s difficult to get something that is cheap and also made in America, but if someone is willing to get a product that is produced outside the United States, they can find some pretty good deals.

-We think Zinus produces the best cheaper mattresses in the memory foam category.
-They have a selection of a few different types of mattresses, including one with gel memory foam.
-All the mattresses are going to be less than $500 for a King.
-That’s a pretty strong deal considering that the mattresses are still pretty solid quality.
-What’s more, you get to choose how thick you want your mattress to be, as well as the firmness level you would like.
-Having that kind of flexibility and choice is refreshing to find, especially at this price range.
-Definitely give Zinus a look if you are looking to get a great deal at a lower price point.
+We think Zinus produces the best cheap mattresses in the memory foam category- they have a selection of a few different types of mattresses, including one with gel memory foam.
+All the mattresses are going to be less than $500 for a King, which is a pretty amazing deal considering that the mattresses are still high-quality.
+What’s more, customers get to choose how thick they want their mattress to be, as well as the firmness level they would like.
+Having that kind of flexibility and choice is refreshing, especially at this price range.

-Amazon is becoming a bigger and bigger player in the mattress industry.
-Most companies will make their mattresses available on Amazon, even when it’s just easier to sell through their own website.
-Having said that, there are some pretty great deals on Amazon if you want to get that route.
+Amazon is becoming a bigger and bigger player in the mattress industry, and most companies will make their mattresses available on Amazon, even when it’s just easier to sell through their own website.
+Having said that, there are some pretty great deals on Amazon for those who want to go that route.

-- People who want extra pressure relief may find memory foam to be a great fit.
-Of all the types of mattresses out there, memory foam consistently stands above the rest in relieving pressure.
-This may make this type of material a great choice for side sleepers.
+- People who want extra pressure relief should find memory foam to be an excellent option – of all the types of mattresses out there, memory foam consistently stands above the rest in relieving pressure, which usually makes this type of material a great choice for side sleepers.

-- People with pain issues may find that they really like memory foam.
-If you have pain issues with your hips, shoulders, or back, memory foam can do a great job of combatting the pain.
-This is because the pressure relief is so good with memory foam and it conforms to the curves of your body better than any other material, meaning it promotes solid spinal alignment.
+- People with pain issues should find that they like memory foam because of the great pressure relief and contouring abilities; for those who have pain issues with their hips, shoulders, or back, memory foam can do a great job of combatting the pain.
+This is because the pressure relief is so good with memory foam, and it conforms to the curves of the body better than any other material, meaning it promotes solid spinal alignment.

-- People who like the feeling of slowly sinking into their mattress will find memory foam to be the perfect match (as compared to the feeling of sleeping on top of your mattress).
+- People who like the feeling of slowly sinking into their mattress will find memory foam to be the perfect match (as compared to the feeling of sleeping on top of their mattress).

 - People who want a mattress that makes no noise will find memory foam to be a great fit.

-- People who like the feeling of sleeping on top of their mattress rather than slowly sinking into it may want to look at other mattress types.
+- People who like the feeling of sleeping on top of their mattress rather than slowly sinking into it may want to look at another type of mattress.

-- People who want a bouncy sleeping surface will want to look elsewhere.
-Memory foam has very little bounce to it.
+- People who want a bouncy sleeping surface will want to look elsewhere, because memory foam has very little bounce to it.

-If you pushed your hand into memory foam and then quickly removed your hand, the foam would take several seconds to return to its initial form.
-The feel is very similar to quicksand where the foam slowly adjusts to your body.
-You will feel that you are slowly sinking into your mattress.
-There is almost no bounce at all and it is harder to move around and switch positions in bed.
+Lying on a memory foam mattress, people will feel that they are slowly sinking into the surface.
+There is almost no bounce at all, and it is harder to move around and switch positions in bed.
 Some people absolutely love this feel, while others don’t like it at all.
-From my experience, the feel is pretty polarizing.

 What Makes A Memory Foam Mattress More/Less Expensive?